build-server-protocol/build-server-protocol/README.md

 ### Unreleased

-- Added an optional `originId` field to `TaskStartParams`, `TaskProgressParams` and `TaskFinishParams` and deprecated it in `CompileReport` and `TestReport` to support BSP clients that need to distinguish between multiple reports for the same target.
+- Add an optional `originId` field to `TaskStartParams`, `TaskProgressParams` and `TaskFinishParams` and deprecate it in `CompileReport` and `TestReport` to support BSP clients that need to distinguish between multiple reports for the same target.
   - Migration: Use the `originId` field in `TaskFinishParams` instead of `CompileReport`/`TestReport` to identify the report.